Get

 Sources for charts: WALTHAM

 Important note: These size and growth charts are estimates and should only be used to get a general idea of the weight of your Golden Retriever at different ages.
-If your puppy is not growing as expected or is significantly under or over the weights in these charts, then consult with your vet to make sure they are growing and developing appropriately.
+If your puppy is not growing as expected or is significantly under or over the weights in these charts, then consult with a vet to make sure they are growing and developing appropriately.

 When Does a Golden Retriever Stop Growing?